RISKS AND DANGERS

 Whilst in a good and sealed condition and in a location unlikely to be disturbed, asbestos materials provide very little, if indeed any risk to health.

 The danger comes from inhaling air containing asbestos fibres.
 If the fibres are small enough they can penetrate deeply into the lungs and lead to asbestosis, mesothelioma and lung cancer.

 Asbestos fibres, small enough to evade the lungs initial defence mechanism, penetrate deeply into the alveoli (air sacks).
 The lungs microbiological defence system (macrophage) continually attack the fibres, but because asbestos cannot be broken down (except under very high temperature) the fibres remain in the lung causing scarring and inflammation along with congestion caused by the build of macrophage debris.
 This slowly reduces the lungs ability to transfer oxygen and carbon dioxide to and from the blood, breathing becomes more and more laboured resulting usually in a painful death.

 Mesothelioma & Lung Cancer

-In the early 2000's it was estimated that 3,500 people each year died from asbestos related diseases.
-Reports suggest that this figure is likely to rise to between 7,000 to 10,000 by the year 2020
+In the early 2000’s it was estimated that 3,500 people each year died from asbestos related diseases.
+Reports suggest that this figure is likely to have risen to between 7,000 to 10,000 by the year 2020